 - Any property you have will get taken away from you and stored until you are released.

 - You will get to use the telephone so you can talk to a family member, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to change into a jail issued jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to change into a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that will help others to get through the procedure?